jowo2238/Ignition2015_week7/deliverables.md

-- What is a scripting language?
+- **What is a scripting language?**
+- scripting languages are used to add functionality to a site.
+Such as, different menu styles or graphic displays.
-- What is a variable?
+- **What is a variable?**
+- they are containers for storing data files.
-- What is a string?
+- **What is a string?
 An array?
-A boolean?
+A boolean?**
 - What are events?
 - Link to codeacademy profile:
 - Code for Project Euler solution in file `project_euler_1.js`.